-Kylie Jenner Yells At Kris On ‘KUWTK’ Teaser: ‘Let Me F*cking Live’
+Kylie Jenner Shouts ‘Let Me F*cking Live’ To Mom Kris In New ‘KUWTK’ Teaser

 The second half of Keeping Up with the Kardashians Season 18 is expected to drop on E! this September.

-Kylie and Kris’ tiff marks a new twist in the mother-daughter duo’s usually tight relationship.
+Kylie and Kris’ drama marks a new twist in the mother-daughter duo’s usually tight relationship.
 As The Inquisitr reported, the iconic momager marked her youngest daughter’s 23rd birthday on Monday with a gallery of adorable throwback posts on Instagram.

 “You are the most thoughtful, generous, considerate, creative, smart and loving girl and I’m so blessed God chose me to be your Mommy,” Kris wrote in the effusive caption.